-Our 3-week Immersion/Lifelong Learners Program runs concurrently with our 7-week immersion program and is a viable alternative for those who want to fully immerse themselves in Middlebury’s intensive language environment for three weeks instead of seven.
+Our 3-week Lifelong Learners Program is designed for adult learners who want to fully immerse themselves in Hebrew through Middlebury’s intensive language environment.

 A Typical Day

 All students participate in the full immersive life of the School of Hebrew.
 Throughout the day, students and professors interact in the classrooms, dining halls, and during cocurricular activities.
 Daily classroom instruction takes place during the morning hours.
 In the afternoon and evening, students can attend lectures, performances, and films, all in Hebrew.

 Class placement is determined by both an online placement test (taken before arrival on campus) and the student’s previous experience with the Hebrew language.
-It is recommended that all learners discuss their optimal class placement with the 3-week program director.
+It is recommended that all learners discuss their optimal class placement with the program director.

 Admission is for one summer and cannot be deferred to a future year.
 See application information.
 Admission to Hebrew for Lifelong Learners is separate from admission to the School of Hebrew 7-week immersion and graduate programs.
 Please note that transcripts and a letter of recommendation are not required for this program and you may bypass these requirements on the application.
 Students do have the option to earn one unit of credit (three credit hours).